-In other words—it’s more effective to consider self-care as a regular part of your routine than as a complete departure from it.
-This sort of integration can help ensure ongoing good health (both mental and physical), and help you better manage your stress and build resilience.
+In other words, it’s more effective to consider self-care a regular part of your routine than a complete departure from it.
+This sort of integration can help ensure ongoing good health (both mental and physical) and help you better manage your stress and build resilience.

-Because, here’s the thing: work is invariably intertwined with our life routines.
+Because here’s the thing: work is invariably intertwined with our life routines.
 We spend roughly a third of our lives at work, so shelving self-care for “later” just won’t cut it anymore.
-And we’re already seeing the result of this; burnout has become a growing problem.
-Self-care alone won’t solve burnout, but having it recognized as a priority within your organization can make a huge difference when it comes to building happier, more sustainable workday routines for you or your employees.
+And we’re seeing the result of putting self-care off: burnout has become a growing problem.
+Self-care alone won’t solve burnout, but having it recognized as a priority within your organization can make a huge difference when it comes to building happier, more sustainable workday routines for yourself or your employees.

-So, here are some of our top tips for introducing a culture of self-care into your organization and your own work life—whether you’re an employee, a manager, or an HR professional.
+Here are some of our top tips for introducing a culture of self-care into your organization and your own work life, whether you’re an employee, a manager, or an HR professional.

 Foster good habits

 - Have walking meetings.
 Encourage people to get out and about for meetings and calls.
-Scientifically, it’s been proven to promote outside-of-the-box thinking, but it also helps in terms of health—both mental and physical.
+They’ve been scientifically proven to promote outside-the-box thinking, and they also promote health—both mental and physical.

 - Encourage people to log off and shut down.
-You want people to know that they’re not just able to but expected to maintain a healthy work-life balance.
+You want people to know they’re not just able but expected to maintain a healthy work–life balance.

 - Discourage eating lunch at the computer.
-Lunch is the perfect opportunity for people to get a bit of a mental break, whether by actually getting up and going for a walk, or by simply focusing on something non-work related.
+Lunch is the perfect opportunity for people to get a bit of a mental break, whether by getting up and going for a walk or by simply focusing on something besides work.

 - Practice what you preach.
 You can set a good example for others on your team and in the organization by living by your own self-care rules!
-Manage your time, take breaks, go for walks, and let people know it’s okay to prioritize their own needs sometimes.
+Manage your time, take breaks, go for walks, and let people know it’s okay to make their needs a top priority sometimes.

 Respect people’s time

 - Build pauses into the workday.
-Calendars that are overfilled with meetings don’t give people the time they need to think or process at optimum levels.
-By working these little breathing spaces into the work week, you can encourage better work habits and allow yourself and others to reach their full potential.
-(How about 50-minute meetings as the default instead of a full hour?).
+Calendars overfilled with meetings don’t give people the time they need to think or process at optimal levels.
+By working little breathing spaces into the workweek, you can encourage better work habits and allow everyone to reach their full potential.
+(How about 50-minute meetings as the default?)

 - Set communication time boundaries.
 Encourage employees to set boundaries around their time.
-While large, multinational companies will naturally have employees in different time zones, you don’t want anyone to be trying to work across zones in a manner that extends their workday to a breaking point.
-Similarly, while some people will need to send the occasional after-hours email or message, it should be generally accepted—and explicitly noted—that people shouldn’t be expected to answer immediately.
+While large, multinational companies will naturally have employees in different time zones, you don’t want anyone to be trying to work across zones in a manner that extends their workday to the breaking point.
+Similarly, while some people will need to send the occasional after-hours email or other message, it should be generally accepted—and explicitly noted—that people aren’t expected to answer immediately.

 - Allow for flexibility around and during the workday.
-People are far less likely to succumb to stress if they know they have the freedom to step out, tend to children, walk the dog, or do other important personal things they need to, without worry.
+People are far less likely to succumb to stress if they know they have the freedom to step out, tend to children, walk the dog, or do other important personal things without worry.

 - Practice gratitude in your words and actions.
 And be sure to encourage the habit throughout your team and the wider organization.
 You want to build a supportive culture where people openly celebrate each other’s wins and support each other through hard times.

 - Support employees in their mindfulness journeys.
 Provide them with helpful tools or sessions that encourage them to slow down and breathe (Calm is great for this!).
-You could have group yoga sessions, or even just introduce brief (but regular) five-minute meditations.
+You could have group yoga sessions or even just introduce regular five-minute meditations.

-- Introduce wellness ‘check-ins.’
-Actively encourage employees to self-assess their mental well-being on a weekly basis, and have a system for them to report any concerns they have to line managers—either through dedicated meetings, or by expanding existing work check-ins to include this topic.
-Sometimes people need a reason to allow themselves to slow down and consider how they’re actually doing.
+- Introduce wellness “check-ins.”
+Actively encourage employees to self-assess their mental well-being on a weekly basis, and have a system for them to report any concerns they have to line managers either through dedicated meetings or by expanding existing work check-ins to include this topic.
+Sometimes people need a reason to allow themselves to slow down and consider how they’re doing.